eddiethedean/lavendertown/README.md

 pip install lavendertown[cli]
 ```

-This includes Rich for beautiful terminal output, python-dotenv for configuration management, and orjson for faster JSON processing.
+This includes Rich for beautiful terminal output, python-dotenv for configuration management, orjson for faster JSON processing, and Typer for modern type-hint based CLI commands.

+**New in Phase 6:** LavenderTown now supports Parquet export format and includes a modern Typer-based CLI (available alongside the existing Click CLI).
+Install `lavendertown[parquet]` for Parquet support.

 **Example CLI Usage:**